Autodesk/synthesis/CONTRIBUTING.md

 Please [contact us](#Contact-Us) to let us know about the issue or feature!

-_A Note to Developers_: When contributing to this repository and making large changes, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+_A Note to Developers_: Please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 This way, we can ensure that there is no overlap between contributions and internal development work.
 You may contact us using any of [these methods](#Contact-Us), although email is preferred in this case.

 For smaller changes, just submit a pull request and be sure to follow the PR template to create a clear and detailed description of the changes you've made.